Summarize this article:

 Algebraic expressions contain constants and variables often connected by operations like addition, subtraction, multiplication, or division.
 Constants are fixed numerical values, while variables can vary.

-To represent mathematical statements in a compact form, we use algebraic expressions.
-The expression has different parts, such as terms, factors, and coefficients.
-A term is part of an expression separated by mathematical operations and consists of variables, constants, or their product.
-Factors are the components of a term, while symbols or letters represent variables.
+To write mathematical statements more compactly, we use algebraic expressions.
+Each expression is made up of different parts terms, factors, and coefficients.
+A term is a section of an expression separated by mathematical operations like addition or subtraction.

 For example, 5x2 + 6x - 3